Murcof: Terrestre - Secondary Inspection (2004)

 It took Corona from 1999 to 2004 to release his first full-length Terrestre record.
 Secondary Inspection became a creepy mix of electronic dance music, Latin percussion and ambient electronics.
 It contained processed sounds of Tijuana street musicians, which Corona "reduced to a pulp of post 9/11 paranoia".

 Murcof - Remembranza (2005)

-The second full-length Murcof album Remembranza came out in 2005 and helped Corona cope with the turmoil of his mother passing away.
+The second full-length Murcof album, Remembranza, came out in 2005 and helped Corona cope with the turmoil of his mother dying.
 Remembranza was produced during her illness until her death and became a requiem for her.
 The Murcof aesthetic moved a bit away from minimalism towards more complex and melancholic harmonic progressions, slightly reminiscent of his prog-rock past.
 Recordings of his friends or himself playing classical instruments played a significant role on this album.
 Corona stated that he could hardly play them, but that did not bother him too much as he was mainly interested in texture and vibe.

 In 2005 Native Instruments released the sample pack Synthetic Drums 2 for use with their software drum instrument Battery or software sampler Kontakt.
 It included samples by Speedy J, Jake Mandell, Plaid, Telefon Tel Aviv, Atom Heart, Murcof and other artists.